Melvillian/navi/README.md

     Now, let’s move on to Step 3: "What didn't go well since the last retro?"
 What challenges or issues did you encounter during this period?

 [2024-11-10T19:35:41Z INFO  intelligence] --- Enter your input or type 'exit()' to exit I didn't accomplish much.
-I had wanted to do more of my Navi tasks, and do more coding challenges to prepare for the Uniswap and Coinbase interviews.
+I had wanted to do more of my Navi tasks, and do more coding challenges to prepare for the <Company 2 Name> and <Company Name> interviews.
 I felt like my normal ratio of work-to-personal-consumption skewed more towards work than I'm used to.
 This week I want to be more intentional and productive.
 [2024-11-11T15:56:45Z DEBUG reqwest::connect] starting new connection: https://api.openai.com/

 [2024-11-11T15:56:47Z INFO  intelligence] --- Response: It's totally understandable to feel that way, especially when balancing personal time and professional aspirations.
 It's great that you've gained awareness about your work-to-personal consumption ratio.
 Acknowledging it is the first step toward finding a better balance.